≡ menu

 Start the necessary servers and run the workflow.

-Next, the microcontroller is turned on - the motors begin to rotate in sync with the object recognition by the camera.
+Next, the microcontroller is powered on - the motors begin to rotate in time with the camera's object recognition.